-Our Water Monitoring case study focuses around NestBuilders International (NBI), a multiservice international development consulting firm that provides expert advice and services to governments, development partners (INGOs/NGOs) and private sector organizations across Sierra Leone.
+Our Water Monitoring customer story focuses around NestBuilders International (NBI), a multiservice international development consulting firm that provides expert advice and services to governments, development partners (INGOs/NGOs) and private sector organizations across Sierra Leone.

 Guma Valley Water Corporation